Google Sheets

 :

-Next, I configure the Loop Data
+Next, you configure the Loop Data

 node to iterate through the arr